Primates & Uganda Highlights Safari.

 Your driver will transfer for 1 hour to Mgahinga national park gate.
 This trekking will take you to trek the golden monkeys, an endemic species of Mgahinga Gorilla National Park.
-The trip will take your through the jungles which consists of bamboo and a variety of indigenous plants like giant lobelia During the trip, your guide will tell you about the history of the national park and the fauna and flora that the park holds.
+The trip will take you through the jungles which consist of bamboo and a variety of indigenous plants like giant lobelia During the trip, your guide will tell you about the history of the national park and the fauna and flora that the park holds.

 Luxury: Travellers Rest Hotel (B, L,D))

 Go to experience native pygmies – ‘Batwa’ way of life.
 At the foot of the Virunga Volcanoes were home to the Batwa people: hunter-gatherers and fierce warriors who depended on the forest for shelter, food and medicine thanks to ancient knowledge passed down for generations.

 When Mgahinga Gorilla National Park was established, the Batwa were suddenly evicted from the forest and forced to abandon their low-impact, nomadic lifestyle.
 During this moving tour, the Batwa demonstrate hunting techniques; point out medicinal plants and demonstrate how to make bamboo cups.
 Guests are finally invited to the sacred Ngarama Cave, once home to the Batwa King, where the women of the community perform songs which echoes harshly around the depths of the dark cave and leaves guests with a striking and moving sense of the richness of this fading culture.
 After lunch gets on a road trip, transfer to lake Bunyonyi.

 Did you know?
 Lake Bunyonyi is the 2nd deepest lake in Africa, free from Bilharzia and featuring a stunning narrow stretch of water with tiny islands overlooked by volcanoes in Uganda.